 As breaches become more common and destructive, organizations are still perplexed about coverage and, ultimately, uncertain if cyber insurance is a necessity.
 In this era of increasing regulation and public awareness of data security risks, you don’t want to risk critical information falling into the wrong hands.
 In a 2019 study by the Ponemon Institute and IBM, the average global cost of a data breach is $3.9 million, and a staggering $8.19 million in the United States.
 Securing protection for your customers and employees should be of the utmost importance.

 What does this mean for the future of your business?

 The landscape of technology is rapidly evolving.
 This means that the threats and liabilities businesses face, such as cyber-crime, will only increase.
 By assessing your business’ risks, you can be more prepared if an attack were to happen.
 But, the real question should be about the magnitude of a data breach.
 If it were to happen, how bad would it be?
 Here are some things to consider when deciding if cyber insurance is right for your business.

 Is your business prepared for a cyber attack?
 How do you know?

 Would an attack create disastrous problems or simply be a minor setback?
 (Note: Even for small businesses, rarely are cyber breaches minor setbacks.)

-So, is it worth it?
+Every business should consider their exposure level in the event that sensitive data is compromised in a breach of data security.
+Stolen company laptops, deceptive employees, and hacker breaches can compromise the records of your clients and their sensitive information.
+So, is cyber liability insurance worth it?
 The short answer is yes.
-Every business should consider their exposure level in the event that sensitive data is compromised in a breach of data security.
-Stolen company laptops, deceptive employees, and hacker breaches can compromise the records of clients and their sensitive information.